MA in Sustainable Energy

 The School of Advanced International Studies (SAIS) at Johns Hopkins has created a culture focused on supporting each other, collaboration, and challenging each other to continuously improve.
 All students, both online and on-campus, have opportunities to participate and build on that culture as members of this accomplished community.

 Sustainable Energy Curriculum

-The Master of Arts in Sustainable Energy is a cohort-based program that is delivered online and is completed in 21 months.
-Combining policy, technology and economics education, the degree prepares graduates to lead clean energy research, policy and development initiatives.
+The MA in Sustainable Energy is a cohort-based program completed over 21 months in the fall or 18 months in the spring.
+Driven by quantitative analysis in policy and economics, the degree prepares graduates to solve complex problems as leaders of clean energy research, policy and development initiatives.
 The list below summarizes the areas of study, and you can find a full course list by downloading the program brochure.

 - Energy and environmental policy

 - Overview of the most important sustainable energy governance